Oil and Natural Gas Corporation: Controversies

 Despite being owned by the government of India, ONGC has repeatedly been found not claiming its rightful payments from private players, especially for the use of oil fields, oil rigs and concessions.

-ONGC was owed ₹ 92,000 crores from Reliance Industries Limited (Petrochemicals) for the use of blocks of oil fields.
+ONGC was owed ₹920 billion from Reliance Industries Limited (Petrochemicals) for the use of blocks of oil fields.
 This was highlighted by the Comptroller and Auditor General of India (CAG), the overseer of expenditures of the Indian Government.
 However, as of 2018, this outstanding amount was still not paid by Reliance Industries Limited to ONGC.

 On 21 April 2021, three employees (Mohini Mohan Gogoi, Alakesh Saikia, Retul Saikia) of the ONGC were allegedly abducted from Lakuwa field of Assam's Sivasagar district.
 Authorities suspect that the banned United Liberation Front of Asom (Independent) is behind the abduction.

 Oil and Natural Gas Corporation (ONGC) has faced criticism for maintaining business operations in Russia despite international sanctions imposed following Russia's invasion of Ukraine in 2022.
 The company continued to sell Russian Sokol crude oil to Indian refiners, drawing concerns over its role in supporting Russia's energy sector.
 ONGC has been listed on platforms like Leave Russia, which tracks companies still engaged in the Russian market, raising questions about its alignment with global economic sanctions and ethical considerations.